 Please note that we are required by law to subtract Japanese withholding tax (10.21%) from all payments.
 This includes payments to overseas contributors as well as those in Japan.
 We will send you a withholding tax statement at the end of each year so that if you’re eligible, you may be able to reclaim some or all of this tax.

 For contributors inside Japan, we can pay by standard bank transfer (furikomi).
 For those outside Japan, we can make a SWIFT transfer to your account, or pay you using PayPal.
 Since SWIFT fees can be quite high (and unfortunately we cannot use TransferWise as they won’t open accounts for non-profit organizations in Japan), it might be a good idea to batch together payments for a few articles if you’re being paid through this route.
+Because of this extra cost and hassle, we strongly recommend PayPal to our overseas writers.

 You can find a template invoice here.
 The invoicing process is simple – make a copy of it and fill out your own details, then export it (a PDF copy would be ideal) and send it to [email protected].
 We’ll do our best to process every confirmed invoice within four weeks.